Verdagraph/Drip/VerdanTech Drip - Irrigation Controller/docs/README.md

 - `MQTT_PASSWORD_DEFAULT string` The password of the client.

-- `MQTT_RETRY_TIMEOUT int` The duration of time to continually attempt connection to the MQTT broker before returning to the auto-connect access point, in seconds.
+- `MQTT_RETRY_TIMEOUT int` The duration of time to continually attempt connection to the MQTT broker before returning to the auto-connect access point, in seconds. **This likely does not need to be changed.**

 ### Pins